Rebecca Cohn

-Rebecca Cohn (born March 30, 1954 in Vallejo, California) is an American politician who served as the California State Assembly member for the 24th District from 2000 to 2006.
+Rebecca Cohn (born March 30, 1954, in Vallejo, California) is an American politician who served as the California State Assembly member for the 24th District from 2000 to 2006.
 A resident of Saratoga, her district also included the Buena Vista, Burbank, Cambrian Park, and Fruitdale neighbourhoods of San Jose, the city of Campbell, parts of both unincorporated Santa Clara County, and the city of Santa Clara, as well as a section of the town of Los Gatos.
 Cohn is a Democrat.
 She left office in 2007 because of term limits, and was succeeded by Jim Beall.
 In August 2008, she enrolled at the University of California, Davis School of Law (King Hall).

 Background

 Born Rebecca Wilson, Cohn grew up in Fredericksburg, Texas.
-She has four brothers and while living in the Texas Hillcountry her brothers and her were frequent guests at the Lyndon Johnson Ranch.
+She has four brothers and while living in the Texas Hillcountry her brothers and she were frequent guests at the Lyndon Johnson Ranch.
 She graduated from Fredericksburg High School and earned a bachelor's degree from the University of Texas in 1976.
 She converted to Judaism in anticipation of marriage to her first husband, a doctor.
 Cohn, divorced from entrepreneur Ron Cohn, lives in Campbell and has one son.